 Screening means the process our state uses to determine if a person is mentally ill and/or dangerous.
 This usually takes place at one of the “screening centers” where crisis stabilization can occur.

 Supportive employment means employment with an employer who understands their employee has a disability.
-It is a competitive work environment for someone whose severe disability requires them to have intensive, extended support in order to perform their job functions.
+It is a competitive work environment for someone whose severe disability requires them to have intensive, extended support to perform their job functions.

 Residential Placement for a Person with Mental Illness

 Getting a “good” residential placement takes a long time.
 Think multiple years.
-So, the earlier you start the process the better.
+So, the earlier you start the process, the better.
 You need to see us as soon as possible.

 Early Intervention Support Services (EISS)